phill-holland/neurodiversity-accommodations-cheat-sheet/WAYS-OF-WORKING.md

         Encourage a person and reassuring them they've already done enough promotes balance in the work place.

-- [ ] Mtaining opersonal daily structure
+- [ ] Maintaining opersonal daily structure

         Help them create structure, don't repeatedly challenge a persons structure which can cause stress, such as breaking regular routines